Julia-Wagner/PyChef/README.md

 - The [Code Institute Template](https://github.com/Code-Institute-Org/p3-template) was used for this project to have a fake terminal in the browser.
 - I used the walkthrough project from Code Institute as a reference on how to connect my project to Google Sheets.
 - The method to clear the console is from [DelftStack](https://www.delftstack.com/howto/python/python-clear-console/).
+- The method to restart the program is from [bobbyhadz](https://bobbyhadz.com/blog/how-to-restart-python-script-from-within-itself).

 ### **Media and Design**